Master of Science in Nursing in the Field of Adult-Gerontology Primary Care Nurse Practitioner

 Students in the AGPCNP option are required to complete four on-campus components.

 - NURS 6229 – AGPCNP III: Adult, Older/Frail (or) NURS 6232 - FNP 3: Professional Issues/Diagnosis/Management—All nurse practitioner students are required to pass final skills assessment with standardized patients in the simulation center.
-This on-campus experience typically takes place over a 2-3 day period in April prior to graduation in May.
+This on-campus experience typically takes place over a 2 to 3 day period in April prior to graduation in May.

 Please note that students are responsible for all travel-related expenses.
 See the Visiting Campus website for more information about visiting GW.